Your Cart is empty

 Tip #2 Avoid the Halloween Candy by Offering Your Kids a Trade

 Halloween has become so hard when you are avoiding sugar.
-Because all the candy is miniature sized, its easy to rationalize eating just a couple pieces.
+Because all the candy is miniature sized, it's easy to rationalize eating just a couple of pieces.
 Though once you give your brain that sugar high, it will crave more and lead to more rationalizing!

 So it's best if you avoid buying candy for trick-or-treaters until the last minute.

-And to be even more safe, buy candy you don't enjoy.
+And to be even safer, buy candy you don't enjoy.
 If you feel confident enough, you can nix the candy all-together and just hand out stickers, toys, or pencils.
 As long as it isn't toothbrushes, you should safe from being "egged".

 Now onto the next battle.
 Your children have brought home pillow-cases full of candy.

 You offer to buy the candy from them, that they can spend on new toys!
 Genius, right?

 This works great!
 You can give them 5-10 cents per piece of candy.
 When it is all added up, it should give them a couple of dollars they can then spend at the dollar store, and you can toss the candy out.

 Enjoy these delicious vegetables this fall while they are in season!

 - Spaghetti Squash (7g net carbs per 100g)

 - Brussels Sprouts (5g net carbs per 100g)